logo

 Who is required to pay the BR fee?

-Liability to pay the BR fee hong kong applies broadly to any person or organization carrying on business in the territory.
-Specifically:
+Liability to pay the business registration fee in Hong Kong applies to any person or entity carrying on a business in the territory, as defined under the Business Registration Ordinance.

 Breakdown of fees and levies

-As of April 1, 2024, the business registration fee in Hong Kong was adjusted to reflect new government rates.
-The standard BR fee is now HKD 2,200 per year.
-This amount includes two key components:
+As of April 1, 2026, the total business registration fee in Hong Kong is HKD 2,350 per year.
+This consists of two components:

-• Levy to the Protection of Wages on Insolvency Fund: A statutory contribution that supports employees in cases where their employers become insolvent.
+• Levy to the Protection of Wages on Insolvency Fund: HKD 150

 Annual vs. three-year certificate fees